siamalrafi/docservice/README.md

 ## Lessons Learned

-This project was very interesting for me because on this project I can implement my own thinking and creativity.
+This project was very interesting for me because in this project I can implement my own thinking and creativity.
+I always try to learn something new and to explore extra features that I don't know.
+In this project, I use react-hook-form, react-day-picker, react-multi-carousel etc. Which is very interesting and attractive.
+I used JWT(JSON Web Token) in this project.
+Which is more stale security for my website.

 ## Features